AnimeshJha2419/AnimeshJha2419.github.io/README.md

 For the tutorial, please refer to the [website](https://animeshjha2419.github.io/)

+NLTK software license:

+For the license, please refer to the [website](https://github.com/nltk/nltk/blob/develop/LICENSE.txt)

 Data set and Sample Data:

 The training data is provided in the folder "trainingdata" on the repository.
 The sample data used for checking plagiarism is also provided on the repository as "sample text.txt".